 The symptoms of depression can also be physical.
-Feeling a certain way naturally, affects the way in which you look after yourself.
+Feeling a certain way naturally affects the way in which you look after yourself.
 Seeing that you or someone close to you isn’t doing this properly could be a clear sign that they aren’t themselves.
 This may include overeating or loss of appetite.

 9. Absence or lack of libido

-A person’s sex drive being lower than usual could again be attributed to a variety of things including a sign of depression.
+A person’s sex drive is lower than usual could again be attributed to a variety of things including a sign of depression.
 This why it’s important to see depression as something that can trigger a range of symptoms, some different, and some the same depending on the individual.